vasilvestre/sf-test/.junie/quizz.md

 2. Select a specific category or choose "All Categories"
 3. Answer the questions presented
 4. Submit your answers to see your results

+### Failed Questions Quiz
+1. After failing some questions, a "Failed Questions" quiz option will be available.
+2. This quiz will only contain questions that you have previously answered incorrectly.
+3. Answering a question correctly in this mode will decrease its failure count.

 ### Adding New Questions
 1. Create or edit a configuration file in the `config/quizzes/` directory